Frequently Asked Questions

 All deadlines are posted, and it is your responsibility to know them; after all, university students are independent adults, able to manage their own lives, and only you can know which deadlines pertain to you.
 BE PROACTIVE and know your deadline dates!

-Deadlines for admission issues (application deadlines, intent to enroll forms, tuition deposit, etc.) are on the Admissions website: http://manoa.hawaii.edu/admissions/
+Deadlines for admission issues (application deadlines, intent to enroll forms, tuition deposit, etc.) are on the Admissions website.

-http://manoa.hawaii.edu/students/ The site includes links to the Academic Calendar, Financial Aid, Tuition and Fees, Bursar’s Office, Paying Your UH Bills, etc.
+Deadlines for current students ( links to the Academic Calendar, Financial Aid, Tuition and Fees, Bursar’s Office, Paying Your UH Bills, etc.) can be accessed through the Current Students website.

-Deadlines for enrollment issues (payment of tuition/fees, registering for classes, adding and withdrawing from classes, etc.) are listed in the Schedule of Classes: http://www.hawaii.edu/myuh/manoa/
+Deadlines for enrollment issues (payment of tuition/fees, registering for classes, adding and withdrawing from classes, etc.) are listed in the Schedule of Classes.

-Deadlines for Graduate Division are on the website: http://www.manoa.hawaii.edu/graduate/
+Deadlines for Graduate Education are on the Office of Graduate Education website.

-Deadlines for Outreach Colleges are on the website: http://www.outreach.hawaii.edu/
+Deadlines for Outreach College are on the Outeach College website.

-Deadlines for Summer Session are on Outreach College’s website: http://www.outreach.hawaii.edu/summer/default.asp
+Deadlines for Summer Session are on Outreach College website.

 Deadlines for individual classes and groups are posted in class syllabi and/or on websites.